oddbird/css-sandbox/src/rwd/query/tag-explainer.md

 There are likely more issues
-that would be revealed during implementation -- but we expect the number to remain low.
+that would be revealed during implementation -- but I expect the number to remain low.

 These are not entirely new issues.
 The sizing/layout specs all have module-specific caveats for handling percentages based on available size.
-Our proposal is to begin prototyping this feature, and attempt to address each issue as they arise -- using similar workarounds.
+The proposal is to begin prototyping this feature, and attempt to address each issue as they arise -- using similar workarounds.
 For example: